afoley587/coding-challenges-2025/grpc/golang/README.md

 ## Conclusion

-This project demonstrates how to build a well-structured gRPC service in Go with real-world concerns:
+This project aims to demonstrate how to build a well-structured gRPC service in Go with real-world concerns:

 * Proper service architecture
 * Redis integration
-* TLS and mTLS
+* mTLS
 * Clean CLI tooling
 * Kubernetes-friendly configuration